-Persons admitted to the Order must be a serving member of a Police Service (officer or civilian) effective December 31st of each year.
-Candidates for nomination should be drawn from the full range of successful careers in policing--including but not limited to criminal investigation, uniformed patrol, administration, police association/staff relations representative programs, training and development, community outreach, crime prevention, research and publication.
+Persons admitted to the Order must be a serving member of a Police Service (officer or civilian) effective December 31st of the year they are nominated.
+Candidates for nomination should be drawn from the full range of successful careers in policing--including but not limited to criminal investigation, uniformed patrol, administration, police association/staff relations representative programs, training and development, community outreach, crime prevention, research, and publication.